susme01/susme01/README.md

 - 👋 Hi, I’m @susme01
-- 👀 I’m interested in ...
+- 👀 I’m interested in you
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 🙆‍♀️ This is made by a bew user so don't mind dudeeeee
-- 📫 How to reach me ...
+-
 <!---
 susme01/susme01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.